-Construction is underway near Barberena, Guatemala, where Danziger “Dan” Flower Farm is building 3.6 hectares (almost 9 acres) of state-of-the-art greenhouses to bring its stock and cuttings farm closer to the U.S. market.
+Near Barberena, Guatemala, Danziger “Dan” Flower Farm has built 3.6 hectares (almost 9 acres) of state-of-the-art greenhouses to bring its stock and cuttings farm closer to the U.S. market.
 Danziger began planning construction in March 2013 and broke ground in September 2013, at the site located southeast of Guatemala City.
+Phase one of the farm’s construction was complete in February 2014.

-Chanochi Zaks, Danziger’s vice president of marketing, says the farm is scheduled to complete construction of phase one in February 2014.
-Phase two of construction is another 3.6 hectares, which will be built depending on circumstances of the market.
+Chanochi Zaks, Danziger’s vice president of marketing, says phase two of construction is another 3.6 hectares, which will be built depending on circumstances of the market.
 The total area available for Danziger to build on long term is up to 15 hectares (37 acres).

 Zaks says increasing demand for the breeder’s products and the need to improve quality and service to the U.S. market are the main reasons Danziger decided to build a farm in Guatemala.
 Here, he provides Greenhouse Grower a glimpse into Danziger’s new facilities and the company’s future.